All Episodes

 Chuck Hugh Schumer.

-Chuck Hughes said we need a budget.
+Chuck Hughes said, we need a budget.

-So I meet the press yesterday.
+I saw meet the press yesterday.

 We need a budget.